 - Place the baby on his or her back on a firm, flat surface, such as a table.
 The floor or ground also will do.

 - Imagine a horizontal line drawn between the baby's nipples.
 Place two fingers of one hand just below this line, in the center of the chest.

-- Gently compress the chest about 1.5 inches (about 4 cm).
+- Gently compress the chest about 1.5 inches (about 4 centimeters).

 - Count aloud as you pump in a fairly rapid rhythm.
-You should pump at a rate of 100 compressions a minute.
+You should pump at a rate of 100 to 120 compressions a minute.

 - Cover the baby's mouth and nose with your mouth.